-Timber lining is generally supplied at an average moisture content between 9% and 14% (within AS 2796.1 Clause 6.2).
+Timber lining is generally supplied at an average moisture content between 9% and 14%.

 A high moisture content suits a ventilated coastal area where the average moisture content of internal timbers is expected to be approximately 12% (when in-service).
-Where conditions are drier, such as inland areas or an air-conditioned building, a lower average moisture content can be expected, within the range from 8% to 12% (when in-service).
+Where conditions are drier, such as inland areas or an air-conditioned building, a lower average moisture content can be expected, within the range from 8% to 12% (when inservice).